 - Substitute reflective marble chips or gray slag for dark gravel in a flood coat of asphalt

 Modified bitumen sheet membranes have one or more layers of plastic or rubber material with reinforcing fabrics, and are surfaced with mineral granules or a smooth finish.
-These can also be used to surface a built-up roof—known as a "hybrid" roof.
+These can also be used to surface a built-up roof, producing a "hybrid" roof.

 Spray polyurethane foam roofs are constructed by mixing two liquid chemicals together that react and expand to form one solid piece that adheres to the roof.
 Foams are highly susceptible to mechanical, moisture, and UV damage, and rely on a protective coating.

-How they can be made cool: The protective coatings are usually already reflective, and offer cool roof performance.
+How they can be made cool/Cool option: The protective coatings are usually already reflective and offer cool roof performance.

-When deciding whether to install a cool roof, you’ll need to determine whether the cost will justify the energy savings.
-How much energy you will save depends on several factors such as your home's climate and environment, how well insulated your current roof is, the type of roof you have, and the efficiency of your heating and cooling system.
+When deciding whether to install a cool roof, you’ll need to determine whether the energy savings and other benefits will justify the cost premium (if any).
+How much energy you will save depends on several factors such as your home's climate and surroundings, the extent to which the roof assembly is insulated, the type of roof you have, and the efficiency of your heating and cooling system.